-- Runny nose, especially when sneezing, and substance with greenish color coming out of the nose.
-This is due to respiratory diseases or an allergic reaction to a foreign substance.
+- Runny nose, especially when sneezing, and a substance with greenish color coming out of the nose due to respiratory diseases or an allergic reaction to a foreign substance.

-- Weight loss, appetite loss, lethargy, fur loss, or change in overall behavior also indicates something wrong is going on inside your guinea pig.
+- Weight loss, appetite loss, lethargy, fur loss, or change in overall behavior also indicate something is wrong with your guinea pig.

-- Provide your vet with complete details about your guinea pig-like any recent surgery, changes in food ingredients, bedding, environmental conditions, etc.
+- Provide your vet with complete details about your guinea pig-like any recent surgery, changes in food ingredients, bedding, and environmental conditions.

-- Opt for a blood test; it will help discover if any bacteria are present and, if yes, then of what kind.
-This will help provide exact medication so that the root of the problem is eliminated.
+- Opt for a blood test; it will help discover if any bacteria are present and, if yes, what kind.

-- If a vet is not available in your area and emergency treatment needs to be done, you must look for antibacterial medicines (e.g. Baytril, or doxycycline).
+- If a vet is unavailable in your area and emergency treatment needs to be done, you must look for antibacterial medicines (e.g. Baytril, or doxycycline).

-If the problem comes back after treatment, it usually indicates an underlying serious problem requiring a thorough examination by a specialist.
+If the problem recurs after treatment, it usually indicates an underlying serious problem requiring a thorough examination by a specialist.